-To promote the use of regional agricultural best management practices on farmland leased by farmland tenants to broaden the practice of sustainable agriculture and to promote the efficient use of agricultural inputs and the management of adverse environmental impacts.
+To promote the use of regional agricultural best management practices on farmland leased by farmland tenants or share-farming arrangements to broaden the practice of sustainable agriculture and to promote the efficient use of agricultural inputs and the management of adverse environmental impacts.

-Performance Measure 13.1 Leased-Land Management: Standard users shall clearly define and implement strategies to ensure that farmland tenant activities adhere to the principles of sustainable agriculture.
+Performance Measure 13.1 Leased-Land and Share-Farm Management: Standard users shall clearly define and implement strategies to ensure that farmland tenant and share-farm activities adhere to the principles of sustainable agriculture.

-Indicator 13.1.1 Leased-Land Program: A program to help ensure that farmland management complies with the regional agricultural best management practices and the Principles and Objectives of the Leading Harvest Standard as determined by a Standard user and farmland tenants.
+Indicator 13.1.1 Leased-Land and Share-Farm Program: A program to help ensure that pasture and farmland management complies with the regional agricultural best management practices and the Principles and Objectives of the Leading Harvest Standard as determined by a Standard user, farmland tenants and share-farmer.

-Indicator 13.1.2 Farmland Tenant Agreements: Written agreements with farmland tenants demonstrating their commitment to applying agricultural practices consistent with regional agricultural best management practices.
+Indicator 13.1.2 Farmland Tenant and Share-Farm Agreements: Written agreements with farmland tenants and share-farmers demonstrating their commitment to applying agricultural practices and animal husbandry practices consistent with regional agricultural best management practices.

-Indicator 13.1.3 Communicating Leased-Land Objectives: A written statement clearly defining sustainable agriculture goals of the Standard user for leased farmland that is shared with farmland tenants and made available to appropriate stakeholders upon request.
+Indicator 13.1.3 Communicating Leased-Land Objectives: A written statement clearly defining sustainable agriculture goals of the Standard user for leased pasture and farmland that is shared with farmland tenants and sharefarmers and made available to appropriate stakeholders upon request.

-Indicator 13.1.4 Farmland Tenant Social Responsibility Commitment: A written statement by farmland tenants demonstrating their commitment to operate safely and responsibly; provide a safe working environment; and comply with applicable federal, state and local laws, statutes, and regulations.
+Indicator 13.1.4 Farmland Tenant and Share-Farmer Social Responsibility Commitment: A written statement by farmland tenants and share-farmers demonstrating their commitment to operate safely and responsibly; provide a safe working environment; and comply with applicable federal, state and local laws, statutes, and regulations.

-Performance Measure 13.2 Leased-Land Monitoring:

-Standard users shall monitor agricultural practices used by farmland tenants to ensure their consistency with regional agricultural best management practices.
+Performance Measure 13.2 Leased-Land and Share-Farm Monitoring: Standard users shall monitor agricultural practices used by farmland tenants or share-farmers to ensure their consistency with regional agricultural best management practices.